 - Smithsonian National Museum of the American Indian

 NCIDQ Examination and Professional Organizations

 Our rigorous program will prepare you to face a demanding job market.
-Marymount’s Interior Design program is accredited by the Council for Interior Design Accreditation, which qualifies graduates to sit for the National Council for Interior Design Qualification exam.
+Marymount’s Interior Architecture + Design program is accredited by the Council for Interior Design Accreditation, which qualifies graduates to sit for the National Council for Interior Design Qualification exam.